qurben/unwired-gpio/README.md

 This repository is based on the gpio example from [Working with GPIOs (C/C++)][1] on the Unwired One wiki.

-This program blinks gpio pin 23 on and off every second.
+This program blinks gpio pin 27, which is also the onboard LED, on and off every second.

 ## Compiling